nik-dange/nik-dange.github.io/docs/index.md

 # Welcome to my page!!

-My name is Nikhil, and I'm a junior studying **Computer Engineering** @ UC San Diego.
+My name is Nikhil, and I'm a junior studying **Computer Engineering @ UC San Diego**.
 Feel free to navigate to any parts of my page to learn more about me!